In this guide we’ll take a look at the best wind chimes for UK gardens.

-Woodstock Chimes are some of the most well-known and highest-quality wind chimes available.
+Woodstock Encore Bronze Chimes of Neptune are some of the most well-known and highest-quality wind chimes available.
 Each Woodstock chime is designed for its musicality as well as its beauty.
 They are designed by GRAMMY Award-winning musician and instrument designer Garry Kvistad.
 Garry was fascinated by the Scale of Olympos, a 7th century pentatonic scale that can’t be played on a modern piano.
 So, he designed tubes to the exact frequency of this ancient scale.
 This particular chime is called Neptune after the Roman god of the sea.

-The beauty of Woodstock chimes is that they harmonize with each other, so you never get a clashing sound if you have more than one wind chime in your garden or home.
+The beauty of Woodstock wind chimes is that they harmonize with each other, so you never get a clashing sound if you have more than one wind chime in your garden or home.
 You can listen to the different products at the official Woodstock Chimes website.

-The chimes are hard wearing and suitable for outside use, however, I would bring them inside if you expect very stormy or windy weather.
+The wind chimes are hard wearing and suitable for outside use, however, I would bring them inside if you expect very stormy or windy weather.

-These are also Woodstock chimes but are slightly smaller, at 44 inches overall, and with a more contemporary design.
+These are also Woodstock wind chimes but are slightly smaller, at 44 inches overall, and with a more contemporary design.
 The chimes are a lovely shade of forest green and are made from aluminium.
 The ring and windcatcher are also aluminium.

-The materials used to make these chimes are of extremely good quality and they are suitable for outdoor use.
+The materials used to make these wind chimes are of extremely good quality and they are suitable for outdoor use.
 These are really beautiful chimes having a simplicity and elegance to their design.
 Being slightly lighter and smaller than the previous version, they create a gentle, melodic and resonant sound even in a moderate breeze.
 You could hang this chime outdoors or inside near an open window to enjoy the relaxing sound.

-These precision tuned chimes are excellent quality and produce a beautiful sound.
+These precision tuned wind chimes are excellent quality and produce a beautiful sound.
 They would be perfect if you are looking for a more contemporary design.
 They come nicely boxed and would make a lovely gift.

-The chimes are precision tuned to a pentatonic scale and have a beautiful tone.
+The wind chimes are precision tuned to a pentatonic scale and have a beautiful tone.
 They chime in a harmonious melody with a lasting, resonant sound and will be set ringing in a moderate breeze.

 The chimes come boxed and with an S ring for ease of hanging.

-These are high quality precision tuned chimes made from beautiful and durable materials.
+These are high quality precision tuned wind chimes made from beautiful and durable materials.
 They look wonderful and produce a gorgeous sound even in a light to moderate breeze.

 These are considerably smaller than the previous products at just 10 inches in length and they have three bells and a windcatcher.
 They are precision tuned and create a lovely gentle sound that is relaxing to listen to.
 Having only three bells the sound is softer and simpler than 5 bell chimes.

-These small, delicate chimes would be lovely positioned near a seating area or the house.
+These small, delicate wind chimes would be lovely positioned near a seating area or the house.
 They are light enough that the gentlest breeze makes them tinkle wonderfully, however they are also durable enough to withstand outdoor conditions.
 While these chimes are fully weatherproof, I would bring them indoors in periods of severe weather.

-These small, precision tuned chimes are pretty to look at, of excellent quality and produce a delightful gentle sound.
+These small, precision tuned wind chimes are pretty to look at, of excellent quality and produce a delightful gentle sound.

-Both the sound and the design of these chimes are delightful.
+Both the sound and the design of these wind chimes are delightful.
 They are a nice size to hang as a feature near the house or close to a seating area.
 They are stylish to look at and would suit a traditional or contemporary theme.

-These chimes are suitable for use indoors or outside, however, as they have quite a few delicate pieces I would bring them indoors in the winter months or at least hang them in a more protected area such as a porch.
+These wind chimes are suitable for use indoors or outside, however, as they have quite a few delicate pieces I would bring them indoors in the winter months or at least hang them in a more protected area such as a porch.

-The chimes have a wooden square at the top and 28 brass tubes.
+The wind chimes have a wooden square at the top and 28 brass tubes.
 They also have 16 dragon inscribed bells hanging at the end of beaded strings with lucky coin pendants in the middle.
 The overall length of the chimes is 29- inches.
 Although they are not precision tuned, they do create a very pleasant sound in a gentle breeze.

 These pretty chimes make a lovely feature and produce a pretty, tinkling sound.
 Although they are suitable for outdoor use, I would bring them inside during the winter months to protects the many intricate pieces.